ziirish/burp-ui/docs/installation.rst

 Restoration
 ^^^^^^^^^^^

+`Burp-UI`_ tries to be as less intrusive as possible with `Burp`_ internals.
 In order to make the *on the fly* restoration/download functionality work, you need to check a few things:

 1. Provide the full path of the burp (client) binary file
+2. Provide a burp-client configuration file
-2. Provide the full path of an empty directory where a temporary restoration will be made.
+3. Provide the full path of an empty directory where a temporary restoration will be made.
 This involves you have enough space left on that location on the server that runs `Burp-UI`_
-3. Launch `Burp-UI`_ with a user that can proceed restorations and that can write in the directory mentioned above
+4. Launch `Burp-UI`_ with a user that can proceed restorations and that can write in the directory mentioned above
-4. Make sure to configure a client on the server that runs `Burp-UI`_ that can restore files of other clients (option *restore_client* in burp-server configuration)
+5. Make sure to configure a client on the server that runs `Burp-UI`_ that can restore files of other clients (option *restore_client* in burp-server configuration).
+The *restore_client* is the *cname* you provided in your client configuration file (see 2.)

 Burp 2
 ^^^^^^